Uniformly expanding Markov maps of the real line: exactness and infinite mixing: Examples

 \subsection{Finite modifications of quasi-lifts}

 Slightly more complex examples than the quasi-lifts of circle maps are the so-called finite modifications of quasi-lifts of circle maps.
-If $T_0$ is a quasi-lift as defined earlier, $T: \R \into \R$ is a \emph{finite modification} of $T_0$ if there exists $k' \in \Z^+$ such that $T(x) = T_0 (x)$, for all $x \not\in \bigcup_{j=-k'}^{k'} I_j$.
-We assume that $T$ verifies (A1)-(A5) as well.
+If $T_o$ is a quasi-lift as defined earlier, $T: \R \into \R$ is a \emph{finite modification} of $T_o$ if there exists $k_o \in \Z^+$ such that $T(x) = T_o (x)$, for all $x \not\in \bigsqcup_{j=-k_o}^{k_o} I_j$.
+Finite, or \emph{local}, modifications of translation-invariant \dsy s have been studied in more complicated contexts as well, such as billiards \cite{laplg, ltyp, dsv}.